Meshaal Barsham

-Meshaal Essa Barsham (مَشْعَل عِيسَى بَرْشَم; born 14 February 1998) is a Qatari football player who plays as a goalkeeper for Al Sadd and the Qatar national football team.
+Meshaal Essa Barsham (مَشْعَل عِيسَى بَرْشَم; born 14 February 1998) is a Qatari professional footballer who plays as a goalkeeper for Al Sadd.
+Born in Sudan, he plays for Qatar national team.

 Club career

 Al Sadd

 On 27 August 2018, in the 2018 AFC Champions League quarter-finals, Barsham started in Al Sadd's 3–1 away win against Esteghlal.

+International career

+Barsham with Qatar at the 2023 AFC Asian Cup.

+Barsham was selected for the 26-man squad for the 2026 FIFA World Cup on 27 May 2026.

 Personal life

 He is the younger brother of Olympic gold high jump medalist Mutaz Barsham, and Muamer Aissa Barsham.